smartcontractresearchforum/docs/en/grants_pan_african.md

 Grant recipients will receive USD 300 to write a single Research Summary or Use Case.

-We pay in cryptocurrency.
+We pay in stablecoin cryptocurrencies like DAI or USDC.
 For longer commitments, alternative arrangements can be made.

 If you cannot accept direct payments because of your university or funding agency, we can discuss alternative options.
 This could include: